letterpad/letterpad/README.md

 There are few things that you should know before running letterpad in a production environment.

 - In the root folder, you will find a file `env.development.local`.
 Clone is file and rename it to `env.production.local`.
-The most import key is `SECRET_KEY`, set the value of this key to something different.
+The most important key is `SECRET_KEY`, set the value of this key to something different.
 This key is used to encrypt passwords, sessions and preview links.

 - Letterpad runs on the url `/admin`.
 If you would like to run the admin dashboard in the root url, edit `next.config.js` and remove the basePath.
 Also open `env.production.local` and remove the `/admin` from all the urls.